Liiga

-The Liiga, colloquially called the Finnish Elite League in English, FM-ligan in Swedish, and Jääkiekon SM-Liiga in Finnish is the top professional ice hockey league in Finland.
+The Liiga, colloquially called the Finnish Elite League in English, and officially known as SM-liiga in Finnish and FM-ligan in Swedish, is the top professional ice hockey league in Finland.
 The league comprises 16 teams from all around Finland with relegation and promotion between the Mestis.
 The winner of the Liiga playoffs is awarded the Kanada-malja ("Canada Bowl") at the end of each season.

 Teams from the Liiga participate in the IIHF's annual Champions Hockey League (CHL), competing for the European Trophy.
 Participation is based on the strength of the various leagues in Europe (excluding the Eurasian Kontinental Hockey League).

 The Liiga was established in 1975 to replace the former SM-sarja, which was fundamentally an amateur competition.
 The Liiga is not directly overseen by the Finnish Ice Hockey Association, but the league and association have an agreement of cooperation.
 SM is a common abbreviation for Suomen mestaruus, "Finnish Championship".